Liu-Zhonglin/HKU-MATH-Notes/README.md

 - **Assignments and Tutorials/** — Past assignments and tutorial materials
 - **Reference Books/** — Supplementary reference materials

-All notes credit the author(s) and include contact email(s) so you can report errors or ask questions.
+All courses branches credit the author(s) and include contact email(s) so you can report errors or ask questions.

 ## Math Courses